 Ohio gas prices fell from last week: See how much here

-State gas prices fell last week and reached an average of $3.35 per gallon of regular fuel on Monday, down from last week's price of $3.43 per gallon, according to the U.S. Energy Information Administration.
+State gas prices fell for the second consecutive week and reached an average of$3.21 per gallon of regular fuel on Monday, down from last week's price of $3.35 per gallon, according to the U.S. Energy Information Administration.

-The average fuel price in state has risen about 22 cents since last month.
+The average fuel price in state has fallen about 11 cents since last month.
 According to the EIA, gas prices across the state in the last year have been as low as $2.61 on Jan.
-8, 2024, and as high as $3.69 on April 10, 2023.
+8, 2024, and as high as$3.69 on April 10, 2023.

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Energy Information Administration.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on The Daily Record: Ohio gas prices fell from last week: See how much here
+This article originally appeared on Port Clinton News Herald: Ohio gas prices fell from last week: See how much here